 There is a loss of water in the range up to 120°C, leading to a shift in baseline due to the Cp change that is caused by the mass change of the sample.
 As a consequence of this effect, a dry gel matrix containing the nanoparticles is remaining – the so called xerogel.

 At around 200°C, there is a phase transition of the nanoparticles from ordered to amorphous Alumina structure that can be seen as a small sharp peak.
-These two effects are reproducible and characterize the nanoparticle gel quite well.
+These two effects are reproducible and characterize the nanoparticle gel well.